mmikowski/mmikowski.github.io/_posts/2015-08-23-kubuntu-linux.md

 few days or weeks.
 If we decide to commit, I advocate a clean wipe and install as with any OS.

-#### GPUs
+#### Get a compatible GPU

 Currently Nvidia provides the best GPU support, with excellent first-day support and top-notch drivers.
-Intel iGPU support is pretty good, and Intel is generally the least trouble for laptops.
-AMD GPUs tend to be troublesome, and I recommend you avoid them if possible.
+Intel iGPU support is pretty good, and is generally the least trouble for laptops.
+AMD GPUs tend to be troublesome, and I recommend they be avoided if possible.

 Once we have the hardware in place, it's time to select the desktop environment.